oracle-devrel/cd3-automation-toolkit/documentation/docs/NonGreenField-Jenkins.md

 **Expected Output of Terraform Pipelines:**<br>
 <ol type="a">
   <li>Respective pipelines will get triggered automatically from setUpOCI pipeline based on the services chosen for export.
 You could also trigger manually when required.</li>
-  <li> If 'Run Import Commands' stage was successful (ie tf_import_commands_&lt;resource&gt;_nonGF.sh ran successfully for all services chosen for export), respective terraform pipelines triggered should have 'Terraform Plan' stage show as 'No Changes'  </li>
+  <li> If 'Run Import Commands' stage was successful (ie.. tf_import_commands_&lt;resource&gt;_nonGF.sh ran successfully for all services chosen for export), respective terraform pipelines triggered should have 'Terraform Plan' stage show as 'No Changes'  </li>
 </ul>
 </ol>